MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

 ::: moniker range="vs-2022"
 In this step, you familiarize yourself with Visual Studio's Git controls and the **Team Explorer** window in which you work with source control.

 1. To commit the project to your local source control, push **Add to Source Control** command at the bottom corner of the Visual Studio main window and select Git option.
-This action will take you to Create Git repository window, where you can create and push a new repository.
+This action takes you to Create Git repository window, where you can create and push a new repository.

     ![Create a Git repository](media/django/step01-git-add-to-source-control.png)